mctools/simplebuild/doc/source/install.rst

 =========================

-As a very basic verification of a simplebuild installation, one can create a simple simplebuild project and launch a few basic unit tests from the :sbpkg:`bundleroot::core_val` bundle (you can remove the leftover ``sbverify`` directory afterwards):
+As a very basic verification of a simplebuild installation, one can create a simple simplebuild configuration and launch a few basic unit tests from the :sbpkg:`bundleroot::core_val` bundle (you can remove the leftover ``sbverify`` directory afterwards):